 |Patient aged <12 or >50, black or Asian race.

-The diagnosis of acute demyelinating optic neuritis (ADON) is a clinical one.
+The diagnosis of ADON is a clinical one.
 If the clinical picture is typical for ADON, initial assessment involves:

 - Full ophthalmological examination.